Skip to content

 The purchase agreement usually indicates the type of financing being used.
 So in this case, it would inform the seller that the buyer is using an FHA-insured home loan to finance their purchase.

 This is where it helps to have an experienced real estate agent on your side.
-A savvy agent will be able to evaluate the asking price and advise you on the best path forward, in light of local market conditions.
+A savvy agent will be able to evaluate the asking price and advise you on the best path forward based on local market conditions.

-5. The home gets appraised to determine market value and condition.
+5. The home gets appraised to determine its value and condition.

 Here’s where the FHA loan process in California differs slightly from conventional mortgage financing.
 In both cases, the mortgage lender will have the home appraised to determine its current value.
 But the FHA appraisal goes a step further.